johat/FlecsPlugin/README.md

 1. At the top of `flecs.h`, either remove or comment out the line `#define flecs_STATIC` (line 2).

 1. In `Source/FlecsLibrary/ThirdParty`, replace `Public/flecs.h` and `Private/flecs.c` with the versions you downloaded.

+## License

+Flecs (located in `Source/FlecsLibrary/ThirdParty/flecs`) and its logo (used in `Resources/Icon128.png`) are copyright (c) 2019 Sander Mertens under MIT License (located at `Source/FlecsLibrary/ThirdParty/flecs/LICENSE`).

+This plugin is copyright (c) 2023 Jon Hatton under MIT License (see `LICENSE`, located in the root of this repository).
+All Rights Reserved.

+Unreal Engine is copyright (c) Epic Games, Inc. All Rights Reserved.
+Use of Unreal Engine is subject to the [End User License Agreement](https://www.unrealengine.com/eula).